Bobby Jones (outfielder): Coaching/managerial career

 Since his retirement, Jones has continued to be employed within the Rangers organization.
 His managing career began in 1988 with the Charlotte Rangers.
 He managed the team to the Florida State League championship in 1989.
 He also won a league championship with the Tulsa Drillers (1998).
 Other than 2001 and 2006, when he was a coach for the big-league club, Jones has managed at some level of the Rangers' farm system.
 In 2008, he managed the Triple-A Oklahoma City RedHawks.

 Jones is the 89ers/RedHawks franchise's winningest manager (568 wins through 2008) and is the Rangers' all-time minor league leader with 1,285 victories (through 2008).
 He led the RedHawks to the division title in 2002, 2004, 2005, and 2008, and the American Conference title in 2008.
 He was also presented the 2008 Mike Coolbaugh Award for "outstanding baseball work ethic, knowledge of the game, and skill in mentoring young players on the field."

 Military career

 Jones is one of the few baseball players who served on active duty in the United States Army in the Vietnam Era.
-From December 1969 to February 1971, he was in Vietnam at Firebase Siberia, where he eventually reached the rank of Corporal and earned the Bronze Star Medal in February 1971.
-He had the medal officially presented to him by a senior military officer in a pregame Patriot Day ceremony on September 11, 2014 at Globe Life Park while he served as Assistant Hitting Coach with the Texas Rangers.
+He was stationed in Vietnam at Firebase Siberia From December 1969 to February 1971.
+He attained the rank of Sergeant and was section chief of a M102 howitzer group which was constantly under fire.
+He sustained permanent hearing loss in his right ear as a result of his tour of duty.
+He earned in February 1971 the Bronze Star Medal which was officially presented to him by a senior military officer in a pregame Patriot Day ceremony on September 11, 2014 at Globe Life Park while he served as Assistant Hitting Coach with the Texas Rangers.